hiveot/hub/transports/README.md

 Server transports implement the ITransportServer interface containing these methods:
 1. AddTDForms - add forms to the given TD for supported operations using this transport.
 2. GetForm - return the form for a specific operation.
 Primarily intended for testing.
-3. GetConnectURL - provide the URL used to connect to this server
+3. GetConnectURL - provide the URL used to connect to this server.
+Intended for use in discovery.
 4. SendRequest - send a request to the connected client.
 Some operations require a subscription. (consumers)
 4. SendResponse - send a response to the connected client (agents)
 6. SetConnectionHandler - incoming connections are reported as an instance of the IServerConnection interface for sending messages to the remote client: